Skip to content

 #Bottom Line

-Start with the two fastest fixes: unplug the TV for 60 seconds and check your HDMI cables.
-These solve the majority of Vizio green screen cases.
 If those don’t work, reset your Tint to 0, turn off RGB-only mode and HDR, then update firmware.
-Factory reset is your last software option.
-For hardware causes, reseat the LVDS cable first, then consider a T-CON board replacement ($20-$50) before spending on professional repair.
+Factory reset handles the remaining software causes.
+For hardware faults, reseat the LVDS cable first, then try a T-CON board swap ($20-$50) before spending on professional repair, which typically runs $100-$250 for board-level work.

 #Frequently Asked Questions